AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 ---
-title: Upgrade FTP Servers To Use SFTP
+title: Security Requirements For FTP And SFTP servers
-description: Learn how to Upgrade FTP servers to use SFTP.
+description: Learn about security requirements for FTP and SFTP servers.
 feature: Data Configuration and Collection
 role: Admin
 ---